 In fact, experts note that there could be an even bigger reward lurking in the breastmilk of vaccinated mothers.
 That’s because the antibodies and T-cells stimulated by the vaccine in the breastfeeding parent may transfer through breastmilk, in theory protecting the child from infection.

 Snopes spoke with an FDA spokesperson who said that the agency takes all reports of adverse events related to vaccines seriously.
 In the case of COVID-19 vaccines, the FDA works closely with the Centers for Disease Control and Prevention (CDC) in the surveillance of vaccines being administered under an EUA in order to identify and address potential safety concerns.
 In addition, the FDA and CDC have a wide array of systems in place to monitor the safety of vaccines.

 One such program is the Vaccine Adverse Event Reporting System (VAERS), a passive reporting system overseen by the CDC that receives unverified reports of adverse events following immunization with both licensed (approved) vaccines and the FDA-authorized COVID-19 vaccines.
 A search through the VAERS online database CDC Wonder for available data through March 19 did not reveal any record of an infant who had died as a result of their mother receiving the vaccination.
-However, it is important to note that there is a lag time between reports to VAERS and when the reports are available online, and we will check back accordingly.

 “Any reports of death following the administration of vaccines are promptly and rigorously investigated jointly by FDA and CDC.
 Such an investigation includes working with health care providers to obtain medical histories and clinical follow-up information,” noted the spokesperson.